dustinpfister/blog_posts/_posts/js-javascript-delete.md

 The delete operator will actually delete an object property which is very different from setting it to a value such as undefined.
 When reading object properties that are empty the resulting value us undefined, however this is actually a little misleading, the true value is not even that, it is empty, it is not even there are all.
 That is because an object property can be defined, but with a value that is undefined.
 I know that might should a little confusing, and yes it is, but maybe there is something that can be done to help with that confusion.

-In this section I will be going over some Objects that are indexed objects.
+In this section I will be going over some Objects that are indexed objects that is objects with numbered public keys and also a length property.
+Such objects are formated like that of arrays actuality in fact they can easily be covered into them by using something like the [array from method](/2020/01/27/js-array-from/).
 These objects should help to give you a better understanding over what the difference is between having elements of an object that are undefined, and elements that are truly empty.

 ### 2.1 - Object with undefined keys, and an empty object